Causal Mediation in Natural Experiments: Causal Mediation (CM)

 \section{Causal Mediation (CM)}

-CM decomposes causal effects into two channels, through a mediator (indirect effect) and through all other paths (direct effect).
-To develop notation, write $Z_i = 0, 1$ for a binary treatment, $D_i = 0, 1$ a binary mediator, and $Y_i$ a continuous outcome for individuals $i = 1, \hdots, n$.\footnote{ This paper exclusively focuses on the binary case.
-See \cite{huber2020direct} or \cite{frolich2017direct} for a discussion of CM with continuous treatment and/or mediator, and the assumptions required. } $D_i, Y_i$ are a sum of their potential outcomes,
+CM decomposes causal effects into two channels, through a mediating mechanism (indirect effect) and through all other paths (direct effect).
+To develop notation, write $Z_i = 0, 1$ for a binary treatment, $D_i = 0, 1$ a binary mediator mechanism, and $Y_i$ a continuous outcome for individuals $i = 1, \hdots, n$.\footnote{ This paper exclusively focuses on the binary case.
+See \cite{huber2020direct} or \cite{frolich2017direct} for a discussion of CM with continuous treatment and/or mediator, and the assumptions required. } $D_i$ and $Y_i$ are a sum of their potential outcomes,

-Assume treatment $Z_i$ is ignorable,\footnote{ This assumption can hold conditional on a covariate vector, $\vec X_i$.
+Assume treatment $Z_i$ is quasi-randomly assigned,\footnote{ This assumption can hold conditional on a covariate vector, $\vec X_i$.
 To simplify notation in this section, leave the conditional part unsaid, as it changes no part of the identification framework. }

 There are only two average effects which are identified without additional assumptions. \begin{enumerate} \item The average first-stage refers to the effect of the treatment on mediator, $Z_i$ on $D_i$: